Budibase/website/content/business-apps/templates/employee-check-in-check-out-template/index.md

 When an employee checks in or out, a record is created in the database.
 Our template uses simple relationships to link two databases for _employees_ and _check-ins_/_outs_.
 When a new check-in or out is created, the relevant employee details are also updated.

-The most effective check-in/check-out tools offer additional features for streamlining workflows, including external data support, third-party integrations, and custom process automation.
+The most effective check-in/check-out systems for employees offer additional features for streamlining workflows, including external data support, third-party integrations, and custom process automation.

 ## Our employee check-in/check-out template

-Our employee check-in/check-out template offers unrivaled usability, customization, and simplicity.
+Our employee check-in template offers unrivaled usability, customization, and simplicity.

 Our template offers: